We participate in affiliate programs, including Amazon Associates, and may earn commissions from qualifying purchases at no extra cost to you.

 Smart switches are often more reliable because they are hardwired and do not depend on each bulb maintaining its own wireless connection.

 Smart bulbs depend more heavily on wireless communication.
-If your WiFi is unstable or overloaded, you may notice delays, disconnects, or inconsistent performance.
+If your WiFi becomes overloaded or unstable, you may notice delays or disconnects.

 Winner: Smart switches for reliability